 The higher the SPF, the stronger the sunscreen — that’s how most of us think SPF works, right?
 And while that’s not entirely wrong, it’s also not the whole story.
-To keep us all in the know (and a little more protected as we cram in these final weeks of summer sun), we sat down with dermatologist Anthony Rossi to figure out how SPF really works.
+To keep us all in the know (and a little more protected when the sun starts shining brighter), we sat down with dermatologist Anthony Rossi to figure out how SPF really works.

 SPF — which stands for “sun protection factor” — is a measure of how well a sunscreen will protect your skin from UVB rays, which cause sunburns, wrinkles and skin cancer.
 What exactly SPF is measuring is a little more complicated.